 Is this all though?
 Is it enough to only look to the softer parts of selling, like how the team is set up, individual skills, processes behaviour styles etc. to become successful?

-No, even so their importance you also need to have the right set of tools to be able to perform on a top level.
-Even the best carpenter cannot drill a whole with a hammer.
+No, even so, their importance you also need to have the right set of tools to be able to perform on a top-level.
+Even the best carpenter cannot drill a hole with a hammer.

 BUSINESS TOOLS SHOULD SUPPORT MOBILE COLLABORATION

 A modern CRM isn’t only about looking for historic statistics and keeping your contacts in a register.
-A modern CRM is about giving you proactive and collaborative business support wherever you are.
+Modern CRM is about giving you proactive and collaborative business support wherever you are.
 Basically being a tool to empower both you and your team.

 A modern CRM helps you stay focused when your day starts, even after hanging up the phone after a call, after a meeting.
 It tells you what behavioural style, the one performing the next task should have, what behavioural style your contact has.